cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.6.9 =
+Added the product title slug attribute

+= 11.6.8 =
+Fixed an issues with the XML version of the Google Local Product Inventory feed where the g: was missing for the field names

+= 11.6.7 =
+Fixed an issue when a non-string was added as a key to the product data array

+= 11.6.6 =
+Removed some debugging code

+= 11.6.5 =
+Added XML support for Google's Local Product Inventory feeds

 = 11.6.4 =
 Checked for compatibility with WooCommerce 6.6.0